leobacchi01/WTI-Additive-Models/README.md

   1. **ATM volatilities** were matched first.
   2. **Smile parameters** η (skewness) and κ (vol-of-vol) were estimated using out-of-the-money options.

-The model successfully reproduced the observed volatility term structure, with η capturing the strong left skew of the market and κ providing curvature consistent with volatility smiles.
+The model successfully reproduced the observed volatility term structure, with η capturing the left skew of the market and κ providing curvature consistent with volatility smiles.

 ---